-Traditional hard drives (HDDs) and solid state drives (SSDs) are both popular methods of storage on modern computers.
+Traditional hard drives (HDDs) and solid state drives (SSDs) are both popular methods of storage on

 If you’re buying a laptop or a desktop computer, storage space will be a consideration, even if you are only interested in the capacity of your storage drive.

 In this guide, we discuss what HDDs and SSDs are, how they work, and what the advantages of each method of storage are.

 - Career Karma matches you with top tech bootcamps

 A traditional hard drive (HDD) is a storage device where the files and folders you have created are stored.